simrandulai/Data_Projects_Elite/Total Available Hours SQL Pivot/README.md

 This project highlights my work on creating a SQL pivot to calculate Total Available Hours for clinics and their providers.
+This pivot table was used as the base table for the Clinic Utilization Report I created in Tableau.
 The objective was to showcase advanced SQL skills by deriving meaningful insights from operational clinic data.

 ### Table of Contents
 | File Number | Title | Description |